 Knowing the type of tile or stone is critical to success, especially during restorative cleaning.
 Using the wrong products can result in the need for heavy restoration or even replacement, but this is easy to prevent.
-There is a growing number of vinyl tiles, planks, and solid core flooring that closely resembles tile or stone but is not.
+There is a growing number of vinyl tiles, planks, and solid core flooring that closely resemble tile or stone but is not.
 Take the time to be sure you understand what surface you are preparing to clean.

 Ceramic is a broad category that includes all tile that is made from clay and other non-metallic minerals.
 In general usage, “ceramic tile” is used to describe tiles that don’t fall into one of the subgroups below.
-Most ceramic tile goes through a process called “firing” at high temperatures.
+Most ceramic tile goes through a process, called firing, at high temperatures.

 A key advantage of ceramic flooring is its durability.
 Ceramic is resistant to alkaline, acids, and solvents used in cleaning.
 Ceramic’s abrasion resistance keeps it from being scratched by gritty soil underfoot if the grade of tile matches the situation in which it is used.
-Ceramic flooring is available in a wide variety of styles, colors and patterns.
+Ceramic flooring is available in a wide variety of styles, colors, and patterns.

-Porcelain is a high-density ceramic tile made from special clays fired at extra high temperatures making it even more resistant to abrasion.
+Porcelain is a high-density ceramic tile made from special clays fired at extra high temperatures, making it even more resistant to abrasion.
 One qualification to be called porcelain is that the tile must absorb less than .5% of its weight in water.

 Quarry tile is fired at 2000°F or higher.
 The common dark red color comes from the minerals in the clay body.
-Other colors can be produced by a selection of clay or adding pigments.
+Other colors can be produced by a selection of clay or by adding pigments.
 Normally there is no glazing or pattern added.

 Brick pavers are another type of clay tile similar to quarry tile.
 They have a rougher texture and often are cut to size so that the floor looks as if it was paved with bricks.